• About Us

 A glass bowl full of uncooked elbow pasta being dropped into a large stock pan.

-After the pasta and vegetables have simmered a total of 30 minutes, it’s time to add the seared meatballs.
+After the pasta and vegetables have simmered for a total of 30 minutes, it’s time to add the seared meatballs.

 When searing the meatballs, you want them to be nice and browned on the outside, but not 100% cooked on the inside.